TruebitProtocol/truebit-nextgen-examples/function-tasks/py/reverse-alphabet/README.md

-# Initialize the Javascript node task

-1. Open a terminal, move to this example main directory and execute the following command: npm i

-2. Invoke rollup to create a single source file that embeds used node.js libraries: npx rollup -c

 # Build and Start the example task

 Open a terminal, move to the root directory where you installed the examples and execute the following Build and Start command-line commands in sequence: